 1. Be Present in Your Math Class

 Until and unless it is an unavoidable situation such as an emergency or sickness try to attend all math classes.
 Being absent on this subject is going to affect you more than any other.
-You can cope up subjects like social sciences by thoroughly reading the textbooks and with the help of just a little bit of an explanation, but math is something that requires a detailed explanation by an expert.
+You can cope with subjects like social sciences by thoroughly reading the textbooks and with the help of just a little bit of an explanation, but math is something that requires a detailed explanation by an expert.

 Even though your friends are willing to help you out it will never be the same as a full-fledged class.
 No matter how deeply you read from the textbook, you will never be able to get a complete overview of a particular topic as you get when you are attending a class.

-Come to the math class a little early before the prescribed time.
-This way you are ready with your books, notebooks, calculators, stationary or your geometry box before the class starts.
+Come to the Math class a little early before the prescribed time.
+This way you are ready with your books, notebooks, calculators, stationery or your geometry box before the class starts.
 This will save you the trouble of assembling all your stuff when the teacher begins the lesson.
-If you leave the settling and arranging for the last moment, you risk chances of lagging behind in a class.
+If you leave the settling and arranging for the last moment, you risk the chances of lagging behind in a class.
 Moreover, as we all know, once a student lags behind in a math class it is twice as difficult to cope up as it is with any other subject.

 If due to some unfortunate circumstances such as severe illness, you miss a class or two, speak to a teacher for extra lessons or get a studious friend to help you out in such covering up math lessons.